-Today, she and her husband spend more than 11 hours each day at the restaurant — Black as head chef and her husband leading the front of house.
+She and her husband spent more than 11 hours each day at the restaurant — Black as head chef and her husband leading the front of house.

-While Black fulfills her dream cooking unique and flavorful dishes, owning and running a restaurant doesn’t come without its challenges.
+While Black fulfilled her dream cooking unique and flavorful dishes, owning and running a restaurant did not come without its challenges.

-“Every day is a new struggle and some days I want to pull my hair out, whether it’s managing a catering order while still serving our customers, a broken piece of equipment, a vendor order discrepancy, running out of an ingredient — and the list goes on and on,” she said.
-“Every day is chaotic.
+“Every day was a new struggle and some days I wanted to pull my hair out, whether it was managing a catering order while still serving our customers, a broken piece of equipment, a vendor order discrepancy, running out of an ingredient — and the list went on and on,” she said.
+“Every day was chaotic.
 But you will always have a struggle.
 It’s how you overcome that struggle that makes or breaks you.”